Rajpratik71/linux-manPages/alsaloop.md

        -g <file> | --config=<file>

               Use given configuration file.
-The syntax of this file is sim‐
-              ple: one line contains the command line options  for  one  job.
+The syntax of this file is simple: one line contains the command line options for one job.
 The '#' means comment and rest of line is ignored.
 Example:

                 # First line - comment, second line - first job
                 -C hw:1,0 -P hw:0,0 -t 50000 -T 1